SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/TheBasics.rst

 Swift's type safety prevents non-Boolean values from being substituted for ``Bool``.
 The following example reports a compile-time error:

-.. testcode:: booleansNotBooleanType
+.. testcode:: booleansNotBoolean

    -> let i = 1
    << // i : Int = 1
    -> if i {
          // this example will not compile, and will report an error }
-   !! <REPL Input>:1:4: error: type 'Int' does not conform to protocol 'BooleanType' !! if i {
+   !! <REPL Input>:1:4: error: type 'Int' does not conform to protocol 'Boolean' !! if i {
    !!   ^

 However, the alternative example below is valid:

-.. testcode:: booleansIsBooleanType
+.. testcode:: booleansIsBoolean

    -> let i = 1
    << // i : Int = 1